-If UE is configured for transmission on single-antenna port, the requirements in clause 6.5.3 apply.
+If UE is configured for transmission on single-antenna port, the requirements in clause 6.5.3 apply to the sum of spurious emission at each UE antenna connector.

 6.5D.4 Transmit intermodulation for UL MIMO

 For UE supporting UL MIMO, the transmit intermodulation requirements are specified at each transmit antenna connector and the wanted signal is defined as the sum of output power at each transmit antenna connector.